BigWhyPro/BigWhyPro.github.io/_posts/2024-03-01-healthy-habits-suck.md

 Working on your discipline is ONLY thing that you really have in this existence.

-To make a long story short ... you really don't ***have to*** work on your discipline ... if you don't want to work on your discipline any more, you can completely *check out*.
+To make a long story short ... you really don't ***have to*** work on your discipline ... you can just coast and then die.

+If you don't want to work on your discipline any more, you can completely *check out*.

 # Healthy Habits Are NECESSARILY going to suck